2024

 • Get a blank journal and stationery supplies.

-• Ask each employee to contribute to the journal in their own way.
+• Ask each employee to contribute to the journal in their way.

 • Employees can draw or write anything they want.

-• Keep the journal in a specific location and allow employees to jot or draw anything down as they please.
+• Keep the journal in a specific location, allowing employees to jot or draw anything down.

 Keeping a team journal builds trust and respect among team members.
-It also lets each employee showcase themselves and share their thoughts with the team.
+It also lets employees showcase themselves and share their thoughts with the team.

 22. Dare Jenga